Directions and industry requirements are regularly updated

 Ensure employees know what to do

-If an employee develops symptoms of coronavirus (COVID-19) they should isolate themselves immediately, call the coronavirus information line on 1800 675 398 and follow the self-isolation guidance available on the DHHS website.
+If an employee develops symptoms of coronavirus (COVID-19) they should isolate themselves immediately, call the coronavirus information line on 1800 675 398 and follow the self-isolation guidance available on the DH website.

 An employer's duty to eliminate or reduce risks associated with exposure to coronavirus (COVID-19) so far as is reasonably practicable includes ensuring that:

-- employees know what to do or who to notify if they feel unwell or suspect they've been infected, according to the information provided by DHHS (see link below)
+- employees know what to do or who to notify if they feel unwell or suspect they've been infected, according to the information provided by DH (see link below)

 - any unwell employee does not attend the workplace, including employees who have been tested for coronavirus (COVID-19) or who are confirmed cases